rratshin-wandb/ai-builders/README.md

 <img src="wandb_home/ss_wandb_home_1.png" width="300" border="1"> <img src="wandb_home/ss_wandb_home_2.png" width="300" border="1">

 This repository contains all the code, sample images, and supporting materials used in our first AI demo project.
-Our AI Interior Decorator lets you **visualize how new furniture would look in your own space—before you buy it**.
+Our AI Interior Decorator lets you **visualize how new furniture would look in your own space, before you buy it**.

 ## ✨ Project Overview

 Use this project to see how different lamps, sofas, and other pieces of furniture from store catalogs will appear in photos of your actual rooms.
-With the help of AI, you can easily try out new interior design ideas, experiment with styles, and make smarter home décor decisions—no heavy lifting required!
+With the help of AI, you can easily try out new interior design ideas, experiment with styles, and make smarter home décor decisions, no heavy lifting required!

 ## 📦 What’s Included

 - 📷 **Sample photos of real room interiors and lamp images from store catalogs**
 - 📝 **Code and notebooks** for running the AI decorator demo
 - 🗒️ **Instructions** to get set up and help you try it with your own room and furniture photos

 ## 🚀 Getting Started